 - Is detail oriented.

-- Prefers what they know and prioritizes what they expect (as opposed to having a vigilance for whatever exists out there).
+- Prefers what they know and prioritizes what they expect (as opposed to having an openness for whatever exists out there).

 - Prefers single solutions that fit with what they already know (as opposed to having flexibility of thought and an array of possible solutions).